cop1000/prerequisites/responses/shell.md

 In class, you'll use your shell.
+The shell refers to the interactive interface used within your operating system.
+It is in this shell that you can execute commands and it will understand and perform those actions

 Let's locate it.

 In [macOS](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac), Unix, Linux, or similar operating systems, use the native Terminal application.